infracloudio/kube-checker/README.md

 # kube-checker

-Kube-checker extracts information of a running Kubernetes cluster to make debugging faster ane enabling support teams.
+Kube-checker extracts relevant information from a running Kubernetes cluster to make debugging faster.

 # Motivation

 Debugging issues in a running Kubernetes cluster can become complex.
 Many of the issues can not be caught by existing logging/monitoring tools and technologies.
 Kube-checker codifies frequently used playbooks and provides the information at your fingertips so the resolution is faster.

 There are some tools that exist but they solve a specific area only ATM.
-Kube-checker integrates will existing tools and fills gaps in areas where no tooling exist.
+Kube-checker integrates with existing tools and fills gaps in areas where no tooling exist.

 # Details